SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 #### Ignoring Web Parts processing for performance

 Migration API checks and processes SharePoint web parts in certain types of files.
-For sources other than SharePoint Server and SharePoint Online, these checks can be bypassed by setting IgnoreWebParts to true.
+For sources other than SharePoint Server and SharePoint Online, these checks can be bypassed by setting `IgnoreWebParts` to `true`.
 This will improve the performance of migration tasks when web parts are not migrated.

 #### SourceType required